 Configuring push invalidation for BYO production CDN

-Content is purged by url and by cache tag/key.
+Content is purged by URL and by cache tag/key.

 Setting up push invalidation requires 2 steps: